tigera-cs/Calico-Foundation/4.1-policy-calico-basic-lab-YAOBANK/README.md

 summary   ClusterIP   10.49.202.152   <none>        80/TCP    3m59s   app=summary
 ```

 Next, Let's exec into the customer pod and perform the following connectivity checks.
+Please note that the pod IP address could be different in your lab.

-* Ping the pod IP
+* Ping the summary pod IP
-* Curl the pod IP
+* Curl the summary pod IP
 * Ping summary (service name)
 * Curl summary (service name)